devicehive/dcos-bridging/README.md

         "https://<the place where with docker config tar.gz file>" ]

+Change the URL to your docker repository:

+	"image": "docker-registry.service.consul:5000/",

+it should point to your Amazon EC2 Container Service registry.

 You can deploy applications using dcos command line tools:

 ```dcos marathon add marathon/mosquitto.json```